P-MLSpecialist/P-MLSpecialist/README.md

-Hey Data Fans! 🚀
+Hey, Data Fans! 🚀

 I'm a Machine Learning Specialist passionate about leveraging Machine Learning and Computer Vision to drive meaningful insights and create impactful solutions as a Researcher and Developer.
-Ready to make your data work wonders?
+Would you be ready to make your data work wonders?

 ## Core Competencies: